bids-standard/bids-specification/src/modality-specific-files/task-events.md

 !!! example "Example datasets"

-      At the time of writing, there are no [example datasets][bids-examples] showcasing stimulus-related signals.
+      The following [BIDS-Examples][] showcase stimulus-related signals:

+      -   ["synthetic" example dataset][synthetic-example].

-      However, the following datasets shared on [OpenNeuro](https://openneuro.org) include these type of signals and may be used (with caution, because they are not "official" examples) as a reference when curating a new dataset:
+      The following examples include these type of signals and may be used (with caution, because they are not "official" examples) as a reference when curating a new dataset:

       -   [*Trial timing for multivariate pattern analysis*][ds000238]